ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/databases.md

 ---
 topic: "Databases"
-desc: "Storage for data related to your webapps"
----

----
-topic: "Databases"
-desc: "Storage that lasts longer than a single session"
+desc: "Storage for data related to your webapps that lasts longer than a single session"
 ---

 # Sessions are temporary, so we need more permanent storage